 Nationally, assets in 529 Plans on average have grown significantly over the past decade.
 However, last year the significant negative market action in December created an environment where most 529 Plans experienced a dip in assets under management (despite strong contributions last year).
-The Missouri's MOST Plan's 2018 results were consistent with its peers.
+The Missouri's MOST Plan's 2020/21 results were consistent with its peers.

-For 2019, MOST assets were increased by 17% which was comparable to most Direct Plans in 2019.
+As of June 2021, MOST assets increased by 4% over one year, which was comparable to most Direct Plans.
 This was attributable to the positive market environment during the year.
-When compared to our peer plan group, MOST has performed well over the past 5 periods showing a 7.79% compound growth rate, once again outperforming 4 of our six peer group members.
+When compared to our peer plan group, MOST has performed well over the past 5 periods showing a 10% compound growth rate, once again outperforming four of our six peer group members.

 Nationally, assets in 529 Plans on average have grown significantly over the past decade.
-As indicated earlier, assets in the MOST program increased to \$3.4B at the end of 2019.
-This represented a 18.82% increase from assets in the plan at the close of 2018.
-The Missouri MOST Plan's 2019 asset growth results were close to the national average of other Direct Plans (according to Strategic Insight Reporting, the average Direct Plan assets increased by 22.10% in 2019).
+As indicated earlier, assets in the MOST program increased to \$4.1B as of June of 2021.
+This represented a 4% increase from assets in the plan from June 2020.
+The Missouri MOST Plan's 2021 asset growth results were close to the national average of other Direct Plans (according to Strategic Insight Reporting, the average Direct Plan assets increased by 4.88% in 2021).

 The MOST Plan continues to show strong organic growth.
-The plans added 5,590 new unique beneficiary accounts in 2019, which represents 3.6% growth, which is consistent with its peers.
+The plans added 5,590 new unique beneficiary accounts in 2020, which represents 3.6% growth, which is consistent with its peers.